 Choose a contrasting light and dark wood—ash and cherry, for example—to create the handsome checkered top.

 Now the board is the easy part.
-Now try to stretch your lathe skills a little bit with some pieces.
+Now a lathe project try to stretch your skills a little bit with some pieces.
 Go grab yourself a thick dowel, and get turning.

 You can make a simple, stylish board with little more than basic techniques.
 Or you can take on some more elaborate plans with skill-intensive features like dovetailing.
 In either case, you’ll benefit from a good table saw, miter, clamps, and sanding equipment.